MERL-Rose-Hulman/MERL-Rose-Hulman.github.io/merl-site/content/publications/_index.md

 Below are selected recent publications and conference papers from the Multidisciplinary Educational Robotics Lab (MERL) at Rose-Hulman.
 Each citation links to the official paper or resource.

-**Berry, C.A**, Manion, N. [Democratizing K-6 STEAM Education with Open-Source Robotics](https://share.google/rPDjHy9Jvrs7YzURE) *In Proceeding of the 2025 ASEE IL-IN Annual Section Conference*.
-2025.

-**Berry, C.**, Collins, K. N.F., & Larregola, A. M. “Open-source Robotics for Academics: A Platform that Grows with the User.” *In Proceedings of the 2024 ASEE Annual Conference & Exposition.* 2024.
-[PDF](https://peer.asee.org/open-source-robotics-for-academics-a-platform-that-grows-with-the-user.pdf)

-**Berry, Carlotta A.**, Alejandro Marcenido Larregola, Katie Collins, and Josiah McGee.
-“Robotics for the Streets: Open-Source Robotics for Academics.” *In 2023 IEEE Frontiers in Education Conference (FIE), pp. 1-5.
-IEEE, 2023.* [PDF](https://resources.oshwa.org/files/robotics-for-the-streets-open-source-robotics-for-academics.pdf)